jjthejet101/express_walkthrough/README.md

 Server	Listens to requests from the outside world and responds back as instructed by the programmer.
 Handlebars	Handlebars is a templating system that uses the server to dynamically provide specific information onto our webpage.

-10. HTTP Request and Response - HTTP Verbs
+10. HTTP REQUEST AND RESPONSE - HTTP Verbs

 HTTP Verbs
 HTTP request verbs are used to indicate the desired action to be performed within our request.
 There are four commonly used HTTP requests, GET, POST, PUT, and DELETE.
 These four request methods are often referred to as CRUD operations, which stands for Create, Read, Update, and Delete.
 CRUD operations are the basics for persisting data on the database.